mysociety/fixmystreet/running/admin_manual.md

 ## The administration pages ("admin")

-By default, the admininstration pages -- the "admin" -- can be found at `/admin`.
+By default, the administration pages -- the "admin" -- can be found at `/admin`.
 These pages must be secured against public access.

 We strongly recommend you access your admin over a secure connection, such as